dlouvier/fruits_api/README.md

 ![fruits-api](https://github.com/dlouvier/fruits-api/assets/13359249/072a2baa-e4e0-4e64-9edf-7f419318a2dc)

 # Fruits API
-This is a simple Fruits API service that offers three endpoints, as described below.
+This is a simple Fruits API service that offers four endpoints, as described below.

 ## Endpoints
 1. Return all fruits in JSON format: